Alyssa Mendonsa: Early life

 Alyssa Mendonsa is the daughter of composer Loy Mendonsa of the Shankar–Ehsaan–Loy trio who compose music for Bollywood films.
 She also sang "Oh Girl" and "Papa Jag Jayega" along with Neeraj Shridhar and Ritu Pathak for the Sajid Khan movie Housefull.
-Her vocal for the song "Adhoore" of Break Ke Baad was well received by the audiences.
+She sang "Adhoore" from Break Ke Baad.
 She also sang "Baby When You Talk To Me" for the film Patiala House.
 Her recent song was "Khushfehmiyan" for the film One by Two (2014) with Shankar Mahadevan.

 Career

-Mendonsa song "Khaabon Ke Parinday" from the movie Zindagi Na Milegi Dobara took the airwaves by storm.
-The melodious, soft acoustic guitars, harmonicas and stiff jazz style drums make this an endearing song / beat to listen to.
-Filmed on Katrina Kaif, this song has seen unsurpassed demand on airwaves.
+Mendonsa sang "Khaabon Ke Parinday" from the movie Zindagi Na Milegi Dobara.
 She has rendered a song in the 2013 Malayalam film Amen.
-She recently sang a song "Be You" for a Gurgaon based fashion and lifestyle e-commerce portal Jabong.com.
-The song is being featured on several TV channels in India.

-She has written and produced her original composition 'You Were There For Me', which was quite popular.
+She has written and produced her original composition 'You Were There For Me'.